-In September 2017, the Food Standards Agency (FSA) published data1 that included new statistics on the number of animals in England and Wales that were slaughtered for religious purposes (shechita and Halal) without being stunned.
-The data was collected over a three month period, from April to June 2017.
-It revealed that 24% of sheep and goats, 19% of poultry and 1% of cattle slaughtered for religious purposes did not receive a pre-slaughter stun.
-This means that, in total, 81.5% of these animals were stunned prior to slaughter.
-These new statistics suggest there's been a sharp rise in the number of sheep, goats and poultry being slaughtered without pre-stunning since 2015.
+In August 2022, the Food Standards Agency (FSA) published data1 that included new statistics on the number of animals in England and Wales that were slaughtered for religious purposes (Shechita and Halal) without being stunned.
+The data was collected over a two week period, in March 2022.
+It revealed that 22% of sheep, 25% of goats, 8% of poultry and 1% of cattle did not receive a pre-slaughter stun.
+This means that, in total, the vast majority of these animals were stunned prior to slaughter.
+These new statistics suggest there has been little change in the number of animals being slaughtered without pre-stunning since 2018.
 However, it's important to note that the FSA data was collected over a limited period.
-This means the annual figures could be significantly different - greater or smaller - than those stated above.
-The FSA will be publishing these figures quarterly, so a more complete picture of the situation will become clearer over time.
+This means the annual figures could be significantly different greater or smaller - than those stated above.